Chronic venous insufficiency may cause leg discomfort, swelling, and skin rash, discoloration, and/or ulcers.

 Post-thrombotic syndrome is chronic venous insufficiency that resulted from a blood clot in the veins (deep vein thrombosis Deep Vein Thrombosis (DVT) Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins, usually in the legs.
 Blood clots may form in veins if the vein is injured, a disorder causes the blood to clot... read more ).

 Keeping the leg elevated, wearing compression stockings, and carefully treating any wounds are necessary for treatment.

 (See also Overview of the Venous System Overview of the Venous System Veins return blood to the heart from all the organs of the body.
 Arteries carry blood with oxygen and nutrients away from the heart to the rest of the body.
 The large veins parallel the large... read more .)

-About 5% of people in the United States have chronic venous insufficiency.
-Postphlebitic syndrome may develop in 20 to 50% of people with deep vein thrombosis Deep Vein Thrombosis (DVT) Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins, usually in the legs.
+The number of people in the United States who have chronic venous insufficiency is unknown.
+Different studies have given estimates of the number of people affected, and those estimates vary greatly.
+Post-thrombotic syndrome may develop in 20 to 50% of people with deep vein thrombosis Deep Vein Thrombosis (DVT) Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins, usually in the legs.
 Blood clots may form in veins if the vein is injured, a disorder causes the blood to clot... read more , usually within 1 to 2 years.